From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Method: The Neurosymbolic Pipeline

-The first variant is based on the Multi-Class Self-Reflection approach (MCSR)~\cite{Bodhwani.2025}.
-Here, structured self-reflection is used to determine more reliable confidence estimates.
-For each predicate $p_k$, we use a three-level ordinal scale with the classes $c \in \{0,1,2\}$ (e.g. 0 = not fulfilled, 1 = partially fulfilled or uncertain, 2 = clearly fulfilled or present).
-For a potential offer $d$ and a predicate, the model receives a predicate-specific query describing the classes and their semantic meaning (e.g. ‘No offer number recognisable’, ‘Some clues are present but unclear’, ‘Clearly marked as offer number’).
+\opt{short}{Our pipeline }\opt{long}{The first variant} is based on the Multi-Class Self-Reflection approach (MCSR)~\cite{Bodhwani.2025}.\opt{long}{ Here, structured self-reflection is used to determine more reliable confidence estimates.} For each predicate $p_k$, we use a three-level ordinal scale with the classes $c \in \{0,1,2\}$ (where 0 = not fulfilled, 1 = partially fulfilled or uncertain, 2 = clearly fulfilled or present).
+For a potential offer $d$ and a predicate, the model receives a predicate-specific query describing the classes and their semantic meaning (e.g. ‘no offer number recognisable’, ‘some clues are present but unclear’, ‘clearly marked as offer number’).
 In a single query (‘evaluate – reflect – conclude’), the LLM first evaluates each class separately and outputs an initial confidence estimate together with evidence.
-This evaluation is then reflected upon and the class-related confidence values (\textit{reflected confidences}) are revised on this basis.
-Finally, the class with the highest confidence is selected as the winning class ~\cite{Bodhwani.2025}.
-In the \textit{BestConf} variant, only the winning class is considered: the reflected confidence of this class is forwarded as a truth value to the decisive LTN layer.
-All non-winning classes are treated as 0.
+This evaluation is then reflected upon and the class-related confidence values \opt{long}{(\textit{reflected confidences}) }are revised on this basis.
+Finally, the class with the highest confidence is selected as the winning class~\cite{Bodhwani.2025}.

+\opt{long}{In the \textit{BestConf} variant, only the winning class is considered: the}\opt{short}{The} reflected confidence of this class is forwarded as a truth value to the decisive LTN layer.\opt{long}{ All non-winning classes are treated as 0.
 In contrast, in the \textit{TopProb} variant, the probability distribution of all classes is first normalised.
 The resulting predicate value $p_k(d)$ is then derived from the normalised probability mass of the winning class.
-Therefore, TopProb assigns lower values because the model distributes the probability mass across several classes.
-The resulting values $p_k(d) \in [0,1]$ are used as fuzzy truth values in the LTN decision layer.
+Therefore, TopProb assigns lower values because the model distributes the probability mass across several classes.} The resulting values $p_k(d) \in [0,1]$ are used as fuzzy truth values in the LTN decision layer.